 In the popular region of Tuscany, Italy, costs for vacation rentals will vary depending on the location.
 Many couples like to be close to cultural sites, museums, and restaurants.

-The Coco Places Firenze, Centro Storico, for example, isn’t the cheapest place.
+For example, the Coco Places Firenze, Centro Storico, isn’t the cheapest place.
 But it’s situated in the center of Florence, one of the most fascinating cities in the world.

 Vacation rentals for a solo traveler in Rome